rajgoel/reveal.js-plugins/chalkboard/README.md

 - Press the 'DEL' key to clear the chalkboard
 - Press the 'd' key to download chalkboard drawings
 - Press the 'BACKSPACE' key to delete all chalkboard drawings on the current slide
-- Press the 'f' key to cycle colors forward
+- Press the 'x' key to cycle colors forward
-- Press the 'g' key to cycle colors backward
+- Press the 'y' key to cycle colors backward

 ## Playback